nickbuker/datasurveyor/README.md

 ## Categorical features

 ### Description
 The methods within `CategoricalFeatures` are intended for use with categorical data (data denoting categories).
-Surveyor expects categorical features to be stored as object (string) or integer type.
+Datasurveyor expects categorical features to be stored as object (string) or integer type.
 In the example data, `state` and `platform` are categorical features.

 <a name="categorical-features-import"></a>